endlesspint8/endlesspint8.github.io/_posts/2017-07-31-drought-draughts-decency.md

 How to formulate a society that would behave more closely to this ideal is the real question.
 Singer asks of us not so much a sacrifice as an opportunity to claim our human decency, an invitation to further develop our human compassion and increase overall flourishing.<sup id="a9">[9](#f9)</sup> This is a task requiring efforts on multiple fronts, but primarily on the societal side.
 Saints, heroes, and other virtuous people are likely to be with and among us for as long as we survive but that is really not enough, neither in the moment and less so with the passage of time.

 We need to develop institutions beyond our personal lives, whether it originally be with just one other friend, in order to create and sustain a change.
 The task of giving to and serving others who are less fortunate is based on our acknowledging the value of human life and the responsibility each of us has to that value.
 There is a human connection there that is being catered too.
 It is this connection again that we need to develop and bind moving forward.
-Despite our magnificent ability to view the universe from the center of our individual perspectives we each fall far short of what we can accomplish if isolated and left to ourselves, neglecting the opportunity to forge connections with others and overlooking their equally valid perspectives.
+Despite our magnificent ability to view the universe from the center of our individual perspectives we each fall far short of what we can accomplish if isolated and left to ourselves, neglecting the opportunity to forge connections with others and overlooking their equally valid perspectives.<sup id="a10">[10](#f10)</sup>

 ---